 The recommended image size for Facebook is 1200 by 630 pixels

-We realize that this page is rather long and wordy.
-But we wanted to give you all the information you need to make good use of the News Server.
+We realize that this is a lot of information, but we want to give you everything you need to make good use of the News Server.
 Did we miss anything?
 Please send any questions or thoughts on improvements to Dana Rohrbough.
 We’re always looking for ways to do a better job.